dgtized/hand-pallet/README.md

 Before we proceed go install [leiningen](https://github.com/technomancy/leiningen), and install [virtualbox](https://www.virtualbox.org/wiki/Downloads).
-I ran this on an Ubuntu box, so was unable to use the XPCOM interface.
+I ran this on an Ubuntu box, so was unable to use the XPCOM interface, thus the dependency on vboxjws.

 I installed VirtualBox previously for Vagrant, so I removed `~/VirtualBox VMs`, ran `VirtualBox` and removed existing VMs.
 I had